muesli/gitomatic/README.md

 git-o-matic
 ===========

-A tool to monitor a git repository and automatically pull & push changes
+A tool to monitor git repositories and automatically pull & push changes

 ## Installation